Indian Wells Brewing Company: Craft Sodas & Beer on Highway 14

-Indian Wells Brewing Company on Highway 14 is one of the most fun stops I have stumbled on recently.
+Indian Wells Brewing Company on Highway 14 is one of the most fun places I have stumbled on recently.
 On a road trip up Highway 395, my friend happened to have a beer at Copper Top BBQ made by the brewery; noticing it was on my way home, I decided to give it a try.
-What I didn’t realize is that they make over 100 types of soda for the company Rocket Fizz and because of this it is a super fun stop for the whole family to try really weird drinks like ranch dressing and buffalo chicken sodas.
+What I didn’t realize is that they make over 100 types of soda for the company Rocket Fizz, and because of this, it is a great stop for the whole family to try bizarre drinks like ranch dressing and buffalo chicken soda.
 Here is all the information so you can check it out for yourself.

 - Over 100 types of soda for purchase, a few on tap to try as well